Every Child Deserves a WILDHOOD...

 Back by popular demand!
 Our all terrain vehicle - led by Simon and his pony Obama - can help you travel beyond the everyday limitations of a wheelchair.

 We’re pleased to confirm we’ll have even more accessibility areas this year.
-Programme coming soon!
+See our Full Programme 2026!

 BRAND NEW: Accessibility Steward